 What if I arrive while the prior class is in session, may I come in the studio anyway?

 Classes are scheduled such that you may arrive up to 15 minutes in advance of each class to use the restroom, change, or settle in.
 If you arrive early and the prior class is still in session, we ask that you stay outside of the yoga studio if possible.
 If you need to enter to use the restroom or change clothes and the door adjacent to the facility is open (“CrossFit Forest”), you may enter through their door to access a set of shared bathrooms.
+We provide tea upstairs, so feel free to come in and have a cup of tea and relax before your class begins.

 Do I have to take off my shoes?